hmcts/sscs-kube-environment/README.md

 publishes those messages to an azure service bus topic.

 If you need to enable the ccd-message-publishing add the AZURE_SERVICE_BUS_CONNECTION_STRING variable and value on your `.bash_profile` and resource the file before running environment up.
+For development the demo service bus details are in Azure Service bus.

 ```shell
 export AZURE_SERVICE_BUS_CONNECTION_STRING="Endpoint=sb://REPLACE_ME.servicebus.windows.net/;SharedAccessKeyName=REPLACE_ME;SharedAccessKey=REPLACE_ME"